How to soothe eczema in children with natural products that are safe and non toxic for your favorite little humans!

 - Use a cream or balm rather than a water-based moisturizer.

-We discussed how to soothe eczema in children with a natural remedy that’s safe and non toxic for your favorite little humans!
-What if it could work for your child?
+This post is about how to soothe eczema in children with natural products that are safe and non toxic for your favorite little humans!